Story Time (2021)

 There is a rhythm to life.
 It beats with every motion, every step, every sunrise.
 The melody of life is stunningly beautiful and full of terror.
 I want to learn the tune so that I may teach the song.
 However, all that I see in life fills me with so much wonder that I fear my heart may burst.
 It is all so beautiful.

-SPECTRA addresses the flashpoint of truth (science) and beauty (spiritualism) through the lens of simple structures.
+SPECTRA addresses the flashpoint of truth/terror (science) and beauty (spiritualism) through the lens of simple structures.
 Chemicals are bonded atoms that exist everywhere.
 They have no agenda.
 Science is humankind's innate wonder to find truth.
 Each discovery manifests more questions than answers.
 My focus of investigation is defined by studies of energy by physicists James Clerk Maxwell and Nobel laureate Frank Wilczek and my own zen practice.
-The aesthetics of the series are defined according to studies in music theory.

 Statement: Time is as relational as color; it is energy traveling at different velocities and identifiable only by its connection and dependence upon the energy surrounding it.
 Inspired by the equations of physicists James Clerk Maxwell and Nobel laureate Frank Wilczek, each cycle painting references the artist's "theory of everything."
 Energy is conserved within the Universe and is held by the laws of symmetry: change without change.
 Themes of arbitrariness, continuity, relational connections, zen, and summation are emblematic of this series.

 It is impossible to identify something while embedded within it.
 I choose an aerial view or God trick to portray mundane landscapes of steel factories, paper mills, housing developments, and shipping ports.
 Traveling North America extensively by helicopter, I capture the source material for these paintings.

 The boy asked his mother, "Will I die too?